SafeExamBrowser/seb-server/docs/exam_config.rst

     - Browser Exam Key: There is currently no possibility to generate the Browser Exam Key on the SEB Server.
 But an already generated Browser Exam Key may be used within the SEB restriction feature on the exam configuration if this feature is supported by the LMS in use.

 **SEB settings that has a slightly different form or handling in SEB Server comparing to the SEB configuration tool**

     - Download Directory OSX: Since it is not possible within a web-service to choose a local directory on a remote device this is just a text input where one has to give the full-path to the directory on the client device in text form.
     - Log Directory OSX, Log Directory Win: Since it is not possible within a web-service to choose a local directory on a remote device this is just a text input where one has to give the full-path to the directory on the client device in text form.
     - Permitted Processes / Executable: This is also just a text input field where one can give the name of the process in text form.

+**SEB settings from versions before 3.0 that are not supported anymore**
+    - Permitted Processes / Window Handling Process